-Over dinner table conversations, during field trips, and in small-group discussions on timely topics, Distinguished Honors Faculty and students share experiences and perspectives that may venture beyond the labels and definition of an academic major or course.
+Sometimes over dinner table conversations, often during field trips, and always in small-group discussions on timely topics, Distinguished Honors Faculty and students share experiences and perspectives that may venture beyond the labels and definition of an academic major or course.

 Faculty members submit proposals outlining programs to be offered should they be selected for the program.
 Typically, faculty are selected to participate in the program for two consecutive academic years.